 The RAA for TTHMs and HAA5s at compliance locations (represented as the line in the top two graphs below) remained below current standards.
 HAA5 and TTHM levels at all sampling locations for MetroWest/Metropolitan Boston communities have declined dramatically since August 2005 following activation of the Carroll Water Treatment Plant which uses ozone, rather than chlorine for primary disinfection.
 The RAA for TTHMs = 3.6 ug/L; HAA5s = 5.9 ug/L. CVA's DBP levels continue to be below the standards.
-CVA's chlorine dose was increased this summer, resulting in THM and HAA levels above typical values.
-The dose has been lowered and averages will come down next quarter.
 UV-254 levels are currently around 0.04 A/cm.

-MWRA Monthly Water Quality Analysis November 2007
+MWRA Monthly Water Quality Analysis December 2007